johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                 provide and wire to the input if you want the PLC to think that the sensor has been deactivated.

-12. Sinking and Sourcing Cards
+12. Sinking and Sourcing Cards:

-    1. It is possible that signal lines start at ground and are pulled to 24 volts when switches are closed.

-    2. DC sinking input cards:
+     >  DC Sinking Input Cards:

-        1. There is one common terminal which is at 0 volts.
+     > There is one common terminal which is at 0 volts.

-1. 2.
-2. The inputs are at 24 volts when False (unlit) and 0 volts
-            when True (lit).
+     > The inputs are at 24 volts when False (unlit) and 0 volts when True (lit).

-    3. DC Sourcing Input Cards
+     > DC Sourcing Input Cards:

-        1. There is one common terminal at 24 volts.
+     > There is one common terminal at 24 volts.

-1. 1.
-2. The inputs are at 0 volts when False (unlit) and 24 volts
-            when True (lit).
+     > The inputs are at 0 volts when False (unlit) and 24 volts when True (lit).